RIT-CHAOS-SEC/UCCA/README.md

 - cr.mem: contains UCC definitions.

+It will also build the appropriate hardware files for this test.
+By default all tests use 3 UCCs.
+As such this hardware generation will only matter if you change generic_app (or any test case).

 In the next steps, during synthesis, these files will be loaded to the MSP430 memory when we run the UCCA simulation using VIVADO simulation tools.

 If you want to clean the built files run:

     make clean

-        Note: Latest Build tested using msp430-gcc (GCC) 4.6.3 2012-03-01
+**Note**: Latest Build tested using msp430-gcc (GCC) 4.6.3 2012-03-01

 To test UCCA with a different application you will need to repeat these steps to generate the new "pmem.mem" file and re-run synthesis.

 ## Creating a UCCA project on Vivado and Running Synthesis

-This is an example of how to synthesize and prototype UCCA using Basys3 FPGA and XILINX Vivado v2022.1 (64-bit) IDE for Linux
+This is an example of how to synthesize and prototype UCCA using Basys3 FPGA and XILINX Vivado v2022.1 (64-bit) IDE for Linux.
+While this work was completed on Vivado v2022.1, the following should still hold for newer versions of Vivado.

 - Vivado IDE is available to download at: https://www.xilinx.com/support/download.html

 - Basys3 Reference/Documentation is available at: https://reference.digilentinc.com/basys3/refmanual

+**Note:** When installing Vivado, the installation may hang indefinitly at the `final processing` step.
+To avoid this install the following packages:

+    apt-get install libtinfo5 libncurses5

 #### Creating a Vivado Project for UCCA